Ecologist - Writer - Photographer

 Primates colonised the Arctic during a period of ancient global warming – their fate offers a lesson as climate change speeds up; published in The Conversation.

-A new plesiosaur, it’s ecological and evolutionary context, and the Loch Ness Monster, Blog.
+A new plesiosaur, its ecological and evolutionary context, and the Loch Ness Monster, Blog.

 Expert range maps of global mammal distributions harmonised to three taxonomic authorities; research paper on mammal mapping published in Journal of Biogeography.